abimaelhernandez/dreamstore-getting-started/README.md

-# DreamStore getting started
+# Dreamstore getting started
-Welcome to Dreamstore Getting Started !!!
+###Welcome to Dreamstore Getting Started !!!

-In this tutorial you will learn how to implement a simple component in dreamstore.
-By the end of this lesson, you will be able to publish and install your awesome app right in your store
+In this tutorial you will learn how to implement a simple component in Dreamstore.
+By the end of this lesson, you will be able to create your own extension component consuming VTEX IO's APIs

 This document is devided in five parts.
-The first one contains quick warming up section explaining core VTEX IO concepts and how to set up correctly for working with dreamstore.
+The first one contains a quick warming up section explaining core VTEX IO concepts and how to set up correctly for working with Dreamstore.
 The second part makes an overview in the directory structure and in the app's manifest.
 The third step consists in explaining how to work with *Pages* and how to place your component where you want.
 The fourth part focuses on actually creating the component, while the fifth shows how to connect to the backend.

 ## Warming up
 This tutorial uses VTEX IO.
 This platform is the new way of developing and delivering reactive components throughout VTEX infrastructure.
-IO has great features and is backed by industry leading technologies React and GraphQL.
+IO has great features and is backed by industry leading technologies **React** and **GraphQL**.
 Keep in mind these references in case you need some help with them
 - React
   - https://reactjs.org/docs/hello-world.html
   - https://reactjs.org/tutorial/tutorial.html